What's the difference between the campaign types I see when I add a new campaign?

 What is an email mapping campaign?

 An email mapping campaign is based directly on an email list you upload into Feathr.
-When creating an email mapping campaign, you will upload your target email list and Feathr will connect a percentage of those emails (usually 40-60%) to web cookies, enabling you to reach those prospects with display advertising regardless of if they've previously visited your website or not.
+When creating an email mapping campaign, you will upload your target email list (of at least 2,500 addresses) and Feathr will connect a percentage of those emails (usually 40-60%) to web cookies, enabling you to reach those prospects with display advertising regardless of if they've previously visited your website or not.
 Click here for an article on how to format your email list.

 Email list campaigns are a great opportunity to get your message in front of warm prospects and add an additional layer of communication to your marketing strategy.